-Peterborough United Football Club acknowledge's its duty of care to safeguard and promote the welfare of children and is committed to ensuring safeguarding practice reflects statuary requirements and responsibilities, government guidance, recognised best practice and complies with The FA and English Football League ruling.
-All members of staff at the Football Club have a 'duty of care' towards the children that they come into contact with while in Club employment, to keep them safe.
-This can be done through respectful, caring and professional relationships between adults and children.
+Peterborough United Football Club acknowledges its duty of care to safeguard and promote the welfare of adults at risk and is committed to ensuring safeguarding practice reflects statuary requirements and responsibilities, government guidance, recognised best practice and complies with The FA and English Football League ruling.

 The Football Club expects all staff, players, volunteers, parents, contractors and guests to share this commitment.
-The Club commits to employing a Senior Safeguarding Manager and Head of Club Safeguarding who implement, maintain and monitors best practice throughout the whole Football Club.
+The Club commits to employing a Senior Safeguarding Manager and Head of Club Safeguarding Officer who implement, maintain and monitors best practice throughout the whole Football Club.

-This safeguarding policy is applicable to the season of 2022/23 and will be monitored and reviewed a minimum of once a year, or whenever there is a change in legislation, organisational change or following any learning learnt outcomes or serious case reviews.
-Any review and changes in the policy will be conducted in consultation with the Local safeguarding adults board, The Board of the Club, Senior Safeguarding Manager and Head of Club Safeguarding.
+This safeguarding policy is applicable to the season of 2025/26 and will be monitored and reviewed a minimum of once a year, or whenever there is a change in legislation, organisational change or following any learning learnt outcomes or serious case reviews.
+Any review and changes in the policy will be conducted in consultation with the Local safeguarding adults board, The Board of the Club, Senior Safeguarding Manager and Head of Club Safeguarding Officer.